joncheng-dev/lab-inventory-tracker/README.md

 ## Known Bugs

-- _It is currently possible to have empty input fields when submitting a form -- both new entry or edit entry._
 - _If you happen upon any, please report your find with a descriptive message to joncheng.dev@gmail.com_

 ## License